Sharp threshold for two-dimensional majority dynamics percolation: Further models

 ~ As we already mentioned, our technique can be applied to other particle systems as long as some basic properties can be verified.
 In particular, we require equivalent formulations of Lemmas~\ref{lemma:variance_decay} and of Propositions~\ref{prop:one_arm},~\ref{prop:col} and~\ref{prop:piv}.
 Here, we extend our results for the voter model in the two-dimensional lattice $\Z^{2}$.

-The voter model is very similar to majority dynamics, in the sense that it differs just in the way each vertex selects its new opinion once its clock ringings.
+The voter model is very similar to majority dynamics, in the sense that it differs just in the way each vertex selects its new opinion once its clock ticks.
 In this case, the new opinion is selected randomly among the neighbors' opinions.

 Once again, for each fixed time $t$, there exists a non-trivial critical parameter $p^{VM}_{c}(t) \in (0,1)$ for the existence of percolation at time $t$.
-We remark that the non-triviality of $p_{c}^{VM}(t)$ follows by a standard renormalisation argument, since, by applying Proposition~\ref{prop:col}, we can derive decoupling estimates that are uniform in the value of $p \in [0,1]$.
+Since, by applying Proposition~\ref{prop:col}, we can derive decoupling estimates that are uniform in the value of $p \in [0,1]$, these can be used to deduce taht $p_{c}^{VM}(t)$ is non-trivial , for each positive $t$, by standard renormalisation arguments.

 The usual graphical construction of the voter model (see Remark~\ref{remark:voter_model}) can be modified exactly as we did in Section~\ref{sec:construction}, and Lemma~\ref{lemma:variance_decay} and Proposition~\ref{prop:one_arm} can be obtained from general results, as in the case of majority dynamics.
 Furthermore, we can apply the same proof to obtain Proposition~\ref{prop:col}.
 The most delicate part is in establishing a relation between time-pivotality and space-pivotality.